Kyiv Metro: Line 3 (northward extension)

-The northward extension to Vynohradar has been a long-planned event, with the first maps appearing in the newspaper Vechirniy Kyiv in August 1970.
+The northward extension to Vynohradar has been a long-planned event, with the first maps appearing in the newspaper Evening Kyiv in August 1970.

 In February 2017, an article suggested that the plans were already given for analysis and that construction had to start by late 2017.
 The article mentions that the project will feature an engineering feat not made before in Kyiv: instead of parallel tunnels, one tunnel will be on top of another.
 On 6 July 2017, the Chinese Machinery Engineering Corporation said it was ready to invest and build the line to Vynohradar.
-In February 2017, the line's extension and two stations—Mostytska and Prospekt Pravdy (earlier known as Vynohradar)—were scheduled for opening in late 2019.
-In November 2018, Kyiv Metro signed a contract for the construction of the Mostytska and Prospekt Pravdy subway stations and a branch line toward the Vynohradar station; the deadline for completion was set for 2021.
+In February 2017, the line's extension and two stations—Mostytska and Varshavska (earlier known as Prospekt Pravdy)—were scheduled for opening in late 2019.
+In November 2018, Kyiv Metro signed a contract for the construction of the Mostytska and Varshavska subway stations and a branch line toward the Vynohradar station; the deadline for completion was set for 2021.
 In the contract, it was agreed that the Chamber of Commerce would judge on possible justifiable force majeure that would slow down the work.
 In early September 2021, the Chamber of Commerce judged there was such, and the expiration of the contract with the Kyiv Metro was to be postponed from November 2021 to May 2023.
+The opening of the stations was further delayed to 2024 in July 2023.
+As of May 2025 the stations are expected to be opened in 2027.

-Further plans feature another extension to Marshala Hrechka station (earlier known as Synioozerna) with Vynohradar depot built as well.
+Further plans feature another extension to Marshala Hrechka station with Vynohradar depot built as well.